Two things I dislike about my granddaughter–when she won’t take her afternoon nap, and when she won’t let me take mine. ~Gene Perret

 The lace header is very wide, but I just trim it down to half its size.
 The lace was placed on the blanket, with the right side of the blanket to wrong side of the lace, matching the raw edge of the blanket to the decorative edge of the lace.
 A straight stitch was sewn in the narrow header.

 The raw edged fabric under the lace is pressed toward the blanket center and away from the lace.
 Then the lace is pin stitched over the fold, usually with a width of 2.5 and length of 2.5.
 Finally, I cut away that 1/2″ raw edged excess fabric and give a final press.
 This makes for a very secure lace attachment.
-This lace is available at the JaniceFergusonSews store (see “A STORE” at the top of the menu on the right).
+This lace is available at “A Store” (see menu at right)..

 When I made this blanket, I thought it would be for a little granddaughter.
 But ultrasound pictures made it clear that a baby boy was on the way.
 That didn’t concern my daughter, God love her.
 She adores the blanket and thinks, as do I, that it is just fine for her beautiful little guy.
 Wisely, Rebecca did not feel the same about the pink, lace trimmed daygown that awaits her someday daughter.
 There is still more fun in years to come!

 Swiss flannel is a marvelous fabric for babies.
 The weight is perfect year-round here in Florida.
 The dainty nap is just enough to give a snuggle factor to the heirloom blanket.
-It looks best when ironed, but neither of my girls (Rebecca and Shelly, Laurel and Robert’s mama) iron them every time and still they look neat and sweet.
+It looks best when ironed, but neither of my girls (Rebecca and Laurel and Robert’s mama, Shelly) iron them every time and still they look neat and sweet.

 Baby blankets are just a joy to make–no fitting, no buttonholes, no plackets, just all the lace and embroidery you want.
-I’m eager to make another, but I keep eyeing the flannel receiving blankets with the crocheted edge on Jeannie B.’s blog.
-Maybe it’s time for this crochet novice to try something new.
+I’m off to make another.